thuan00/uet_viewgrade/README.md

 # viewgrade
-This tool counts the grades in pdf docs from http://112.137.129.30/viewgrade/ (an UET site for grades publication)
+This tool counts the grades in pdf docs from http://112.137.129.30/viewgrade/ (an UET site for grades publication)<br>
+It should work well on the **majority** of the pdf docs on the site. <br>
+Typically takes **2-10s** for each pdf doc, depending on the number pages and grades.

 ![Sample data](./data/sample/sample.png)